jyuill/bookdown-test/README.md

 Welcome!

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
+This is attempt by JY at minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).

 This template provides a skeleton file structure that you can edit to create your book.